Trapezius: Name and history

-The trapezius muscle resembles a trapezium, also known as a trapezoid, or diamond-shaped quadrilateral.
+The trapezius muscle resembles a trapezium in North American English, also known as a trapezoid in British and other forms of English, meaning an irregular quadrilateral.
 The word "spinotrapezius" refers to the human trapezius, although it is not commonly used in modern texts.
 In other mammals, it refers to a portion of the analogous muscle.

 Structure

 Position of trapezius and its parts:

-The superior or upper (or descending) fibers of the trapezius originate from the spinous process of C7, the external occipital protuberance, the medial third of the superior nuchal line of the occipital bone (both in the back of the head), and the ligamentum nuchae.
+The superior or upper (or descending) fibers of the trapezius originate from the spinous process of C7, the external occipital protuberance, the medial third of the superior nuchal line of the occipital bone (both in the back of the head), and the nuchal ligament.
 From this origin, they proceed downward and laterally to be inserted into the posterior border of the lateral third of the clavicle.

 The middle fibers, or transverse of the trapezius arise from the spinous process of the seventh cervical (both in the back of the neck), and the spinous processes of the first, second, and third thoracic vertebrae.
 They are inserted into the medial margin of the acromion, and into the superior lip of the posterior border of the spine of the scapula.

 The inferior or lower (or ascending) fibers of the trapezius arise from the spinous processes of the remaining thoracic vertebrae (T4–T12).
 From this origin, they proceed upward and laterally to converge near the scapula and end in an aponeurosis, which glides over the smooth triangular surface on the medial end of the spine, to be inserted into a tubercle at the apex of this smooth triangular surface.

 At its occipital origin, the trapezius is connected to the bone by a thin fibrous lamina, firmly adherent to the skin.
 The superficial and deep epimysia are continuous with an investing deep fascia that encircles the neck and also contains both sternocleidomastoid muscles.

-At the middle, the muscle is connected to the spinous processes by a broad semi-elliptical aponeurosis, which reaches from the sixth cervical to the third thoracic vertebræ and forms, with that of the opposite muscle, a tendinous ellipse.
+At the middle, the muscle is connected to the spinous processes by a broad semi-elliptical aponeurosis, which reaches from the sixth cervical to the third thoracic vertebræ and forms, with that of the opposite muscle, a well-marked tendinous ellipse (the so-called oval aponeurosis).
 The rest of the muscle arises by numerous short tendinous fibers.

 It is possible to feel the muscles of the superior trapezius as they become active by holding a weight in one hand in front of the body and, with the other hand, touching the area between the shoulder and the neck.